wellosoft/redox-os-builder/README.md

 Currently it's not possible until the required MR merged and compiled.

-If you have compiling the patched pkgutils and it's inside that Redox OS, run `sudo touch "https://wellosoft.github.io/redox-os-builder" > /etc/pkg.d/40_custom` in the terminal.
+If you have compiling the patched pkgutils and it's inside that Redox OS, run `sudo echo "https://wellosoft.github.io/redox-os-builder" > /etc/pkg.d/40_custom` in the terminal.

 #### How to test this build system locally?